Claus Kühnl: Life

 He found the first signs of globalisation positive and worked to achieve a blending of various styles and influences from which a new "alloy" could be created.
 A good example from this period is the piece Lausche den Winden, a commission by the Quartett avance.

 After his return from Rome in 1992 he became composition teacher at the Peter Cornelius Conservatory in Mainz, a position which he gave up after one year.
 In the following years Kühnl, aside from his usual occupations, devoted himself to various other cultural projects, including directing Response (students compose) and for four years acting as an advisor to the Department of Culture of the city of Hanau.
 From 1993 until 1997 he worked, with several long pauses, on the opera Die Geschichte von der Schüssel und vom Löffel (première 1998 in Bielefeld), after a children's book by Michael Ende, who Kühnl had met three times in Munich.
 Since 1993 Kühnl has been an honorary member of the committee of the "Mozart-Stiftung of 1838" in Frankfurt am Main.

 In the years 1999 and 2000 Kühnl held a stipendium from the "Internationales Künstlerhaus Villa Concordia" in Bamberg.
 There he became friends with the author Jochen Missfeldt.
 The works of the following period show, in contrast to those of the 90s, the use of panharmony through the economy of method and conscious use of simplicity.

 The major work of this period is the Concerto for Mandolin and 13 Instruments Voller Sonnen, which had its première in 2006 at the World New Music Festival in Stuttgart.
 From the mid 80s he explored working with micro intervals as well as spectral music (a result of French influences) and towards the turn of the century this increasingly played an important role in his works.

 Whereas at first micro intervals had played solely a melodic function in the framework of various rhetorical figures, later they played a vertical role as well, producing beat frequencies or spectral fields, which create subtle sounds of expression.

 In 2016 Kühnl was appointed honorary professor at the Frankfurt University of Music and Performing Arts.
+Claus Kühnl ended his teaching career at the Hoch Conservatory in October 2023.

 Kühnl is married to the musician Yumi Yokoyama.
 He has two sons from his first marriage.